lluppesms/azdo.build.agents/desktop-runner/README.md

 ---

-### 2. Create an Agent Pool to be linked to your desktop
+### Step 2.
+Create an Agent Pool to be linked to your desktop

 - Go to Azure DevOps -> Organization Settings -> Pipelines: Agent Pools -> and click the Add Pool button
 ![Create a pool 1](./images/Agent-Pool-01.png)